-Amsterdam Deals – city tours, hotels, and flights
+Amsterdam City Breaks – city tours, hotels, and flights

 A trip to Amsterdam is worthwhile at any time of the year.
 That’s why the best Amsterdam offers are always on my blog.
 When you travel in summer, Amsterdam’s sights are gorgeous to look at – a great opportunity to take the perfect holiday photos.
 For a short break, you can sit by the canal or in a small cafe, and just enjoy the moment.
 In winter, the weather in Amsterdam is not bitterly cold, and sightseeing is particularly fun when everything is covered in snow.
 In the winter time, many Christmas markets open in the city.
 If you like the German Christmas markets, you will love the Dutch ones!
 Here is a good list of What to do in Amsterdam.